Celtics and Raptors refocused and ready for Game 1 | Sports-Games

 Both Boston and Toronto returned to practice Friday, each cancelling media availability as the NBA was still determining its plan to return to play.
 Sunday's contest between the teams will be the first game of the playoffs' second round.
 The Celtics and the defending champion Raptors met four times during the regular season, with Boston winning three of four.
 The Atlantic Division rivals have never met in the playoffs.

 The Celtics swept the Philadelphia 76ers during their first-round series, with Tatum averaging 27.0 points and 9.8 rebounds per game in the four contests.
 The defending champion Raptors swept the Brooklyn Nets, with VanVleet (21.3 points per game) and Pascal Siakam (20.8) leading the way.
-Toronto guard Kyle Lowry (left ankle sprain) had been questionable for the originally scheduled start of the semifinal series Thursday.
+Toronto guard Kyle Lowry (left ankle sprain) is listed as questionable.
 Boston remains without starting forward Gordon Hayward, who sprained his right ankle in Game 1 against Philadelphia.

 --Field Level Media